Claude Debussy: The Tranquil Revolutionary

 - His music was largely programmatic, although he did not try to paint a picture or tell a story with his music as much as he tried to evoke a mood.

 - The sounds of his native language can be heard in his compositions.
 Debussy was French, and — like the language he spoke — his music was generally free of sharp accents and harsh consonants.

 - His music emphasized “color” through his creative use of musical timbre.
 He used instruments either by themselves or in unusual groupings to create sounds that had never been heard in an orchestra.

 - His music provided unorthodox harmonies and melodic lines.
-Generally unconcerned with whether his themes were set in a major or minor key, Debussy employed harmonies designed to evoke a certain mood.
-He famously used whole tone scales (play C – D – E – F# – G#– A# – C on a piano), pentatonic scales (play the black keys on a piano), and chromatic scales (listen to the flute at the beginning of The Afternoon of a Faun on the embedded video below).
+Generally unconcerned with whether his themes were set in a major or minor key, Debussy employed harmonies designed to evoke a certain mood, using whole tone scales (play C – D – E – F# – G#– A# – C on a piano), pentatonic scales (play the black keys on a piano), and chromatic scales (listen to the flute at the beginning of The Afternoon of a Faun on the video embedded below).